apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 However, these changes also brought necessary changes to the base controls of the game.
 Somnium adds elements from other genres into the world of Vyn, and many of these elements come with a standardized expectation of controls from players.

 Take, for instance, guns.
 Somnium adds a vast array of firearms for the character to wield, and these require ammunition to be loaded for use.
 Most modern games use the **'R'** key to reload their firearms; this has become an assumed norm.
 But in Enderal, Skyrim, and most other Bethesda games, the **'R'** key is used to draw and stow weapons.
-We decided that having the **'R'** key control reload was more important than drawing/stowing, and so the vanilla keybind needed to be changed (it is now \**'T'**\_).
+We decided that having the **'R'** key control reload was more important than drawing/stowing, and so the vanilla keybind needed to be changed (it is now bound to the **'T'** key).

 The controls for Somnium were decided after some playtesting with various control-schemes, and we ended up with what we felt was the most comfortable blend of expectation and function that we could find.